 Material

-Glass: This material provides some of the best clarity available.
-It is naturally scratch and chip resistant but not impact resistant.
+• Glass: Often offers the best clarity available.
+It is naturally scratch and chip-resistant but not impact-resistant.
 Glass lenses are heavier than their synthetic competitors and can shatter with enough force.

-Polycarbonate: Another synthetic material with good impact resistance and pretty good optical clarity.
+• Polycarbonate: Another synthetic material with good impact resistance and decent optical clarity.
 Poly lenses are also lightweight and typically more affordable than polyurethane, though also less scratch-resistant.

-Acrylic: This mass-produced material is inexpensive to manufacture and commonly found in budget glasses.
+• Acrylic: This mass-produced material is inexpensive and commonly found in budget glasses.
 It is less durable, with some of the lowest optical clarity, which sometimes even includes image distortion.
 This material is lightweight and a far less expensive alternative to polycarbonate lenses.

 Coating

 Beyond just the material of the lenses, many manufacturers enhance their products with additional coatings.
-For any lens that isn't made of glass, a scratch-resistant coating is recommended.
-Even if you are an avid case-user, plastic lenses easily pick up scratches — from blowing dust or even being wiped on a t-shirt.
+For non-glass lenses, select a scratch-resistant coating.
+Even if you are an avid case user, plastic lenses easily pick up scratches — from blowing dust or even being wiped on a t-shirt.
 A scratch-resistant coating is one of the most important features to ensure the continued usability of your sunglasses over time.
 Hydrophobic and oleophobic coatings are a nice touch, particularly if you plan to use your glasses for more intense activities involving sweat and water.
-These two coatings help repel water (hydro) and oil (oleo) like from your hair, eyebrows, and fingers.
+These two coatings help repel water (hydro) and oil (oleo) from your hair, eyebrows, and fingers.

 Having the right lenses is very important to your eye comfort and health, whether you're spending hours kayaking across the lake or just hanging on the beach.